-This model was created by architect Ludwig Mies Van der Rohe in 1929 with the collaboration of his partner and companion, designer Lilly Reich, for the Barcelona International Exposition.
-The Barcelona Chair is considered one of the most recognized pieces of furniture of the last century, becoming an icon of the modern movement, as it radiates a simple elegance that embodies the legacy of Mies van der Rohe as an artist.
+The Barcelona Chair was created and designed by architect Ludwig Mies Van der Rohe.
+It was designed in 1929 in collaboration with his partner and companion, designer Lilly Reich, for the Barcelona International Exposition.
+The Barcelona Chair is considered one of the most recognized pieces of furniture of the last century.
+It has become an icon of the modern movement, as it radiates a simple elegance that embodies the legacy of Mies Van Der Rohe as an artist.

 Ludwig Mies Van der Rohe was born on March 27, 1886 in Aachen (Germany).
 Influenced by the end of World War I, he took refuge in avant-garde movements that separated from the period he faced.
 His main focus was to create revolutionary projects, this design came to life with the assistance of Lilly Reich (Berlin, 1885 - 1947) who was a well-known modern German designer, that associated with Ludwig for more than ten years, together they shaped a chair design that offers an experimental proposal for domestic use.
 Each piece of this chair is a tribute to the perfect marriage of modern design and exceptional craftsmanship.